Caroline: Tsavorite Garnet & Diamond Necklace.

 At 7.5 on the Mohs Scale, Tsavorite is much more durable than Emerald and you will have far less reason to worry about damaging it.
 However, as with all gems, there are certain things that should be remembered.
 For example, do not clean it in a steam/sonic jewellery cleaner, as this could cause cracking.
 Unlike Tanzanite, The safest way remains as the time-honoured cleaning with warm soapy water and a soft toothbrush.

-The Ginny Amethyst and Diamond Halo Necklace
+The Zenith Tanzanite and Diamond Necklace